-Lawrence Weiner designed this button for the Whitney Museum ground breaking.
+Lawrence Weiner designed this for the Whitney Museum groundbreaking event in 2015.
 Weiner is a conceptual artist who often works with typography and text.

-The Whitney Museum of American Art was borne out of sculptor Gertrude Vanderbilt Whitney’s advocacy on behalf of living American artists.
-At the beginning of the twentieth century, artists with new ideas found it nearly impossible to exhibit or sell their work in the United States.
-Recognizing the obstacles these artists faced, Mrs. Whitney began purchasing and showing their work, thereby becoming the leading patron of American art from 1907 until her death in 1942.
+The Whitney Museum of American Art was begun by sculptor Gertrude Vanderbilt Whitney’s advocacy on behalf of living American artists.
+In the early twentieth century, artists were facing difficulties exhibiting or selling their work in the United States.
+Mrs. Whitney began purchasing and showing their work in her studio, thereby becoming the leading patron of American art from 1907 until her death in 1942.
 The Whitney Museum was opened in 1931 and became the first museum collection to feature the work of living artists.